MV Asterix

 The ship was owned by Capital Ship Management of Greece and registered in Monrovia, Liberia.
 The vessel was delivered at Quebec in October 2015 for conversion by a pan-consortium comprising Chantier Davie Canada, Aecon Pictou Shipyard of Pictou, Nova Scotia and NavTech, the conversion designer.
-The vessel is limited in her deployment to enter dangerous areas due to her lack of weapons systems and ability to survive combat damage.
+The vessel is limited in her deployment to enter dangerous areas due to her lack of weapons systems and military-grade radars, and inability to survive combat damage.